 The results of our audit and recommendation have been discussed with District officials and their comments, which appear in Appendix A, have been considered in preparing this report.
-District officials generally agreed with our recommendation and included their corrective action plan as part of their response.
+District officials generally agreed with the findings in our report and indicated they plan to initiate corrective action.